sakaiproject/sakai/plus/docs/INSTALL-MOODLE.md

 Moodle
 ------

-For later versions of Moodle you can use IMS Dynamic Configuration.
-Create a Tenant with a title, issuer, and registration unlock code.
+For recent versions of Moodle you can use IMS Dynamic Configuration.

+In Administration Workspace -> Plus Admin, create a Tenant with a title, issuer, and registration unlock code.
 Then go to the Tenant detail page and find the IMS Dynamic Registration URL and use that in the auto-provisioning screen of Moodle.